influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 InfluxDB stores data in shard groups.
 Shard groups are organized by [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp) (RP) and store data with timestamps that fall within a specific time interval called the [shard duration](/influxdb/v1.7/concepts/glossary/#shard-duration).

-If no shard duration is provided, the shard duration is determined by the RP's [duration](/influxdb/v1.7/concepts/glossary/#duration) at the time the RP is created.
+If no shard group duration is provided, the shard group duration is determined by the RP's [duration](/influxdb/v1.7/concepts/glossary/#duration) at the time the RP is created.
 The default values are:

 | RP Duration  | Shard Group Duration  |
 |---|---|